 Is Cesky Krumlov worth an overnight stay?

 Cesky Krumlov makes for one of the best Prague day trips, so if you can fit it in to your Prague itinerary, I would do it.
-It’s a UNESCO site that is worth seeing.
+It’s a UNESCO site , and for good reason.
+It is beautiful, unique and just perfect for a day out from Prague.
+The pace is much slower than in Prague so for older or mellow people looking just to chill out and soak in the atmosphere, it’s worth spending an extra day.

 Pin and Share: